 In accordance with our error correction policy, several corrections to this article were made in the first 48 hours.
 The spelling of the acronym SACSCOC was corrected.
 Readability of some paragraphs was improved, and and a specific reference to TRACS and SACSCOC were removed from the discussion of BJU.

-On March 23, a false claim about Dembski at Southwestern Baptist Theological Seminary was corrected, and a quote from Dembski was added.
-Dembski was asked to recant his views on a local flood.
-The original version of the article erroneously stated all faculty were forced to recant belief in an old earth.
+On March 23, 2021, this text was correct.
+Dembski was asked to recant his views on a local flood, not an old earth.
 Several faculty at SWBTS, including leadership, affirm an old earth.
-I want to thank Ted Davis for pointing out this oversight.

 On March 29, 2021, “Bryan University” was corrected to “Bryan College.”